pepopowitz/tdd-workshop/module-3/README.md

   const result = getNextState(input);

-  // These assert specific cells, instead of the entire result grid. expect(result[0][0]).toEqual(0);
+  // This asserts against a specific cell, instead of the entire result grid. expect(result[1][1]).toEqual(0);
-  expect(result[1][1]).toEqual(0);
 })
 ```

 ### Refactor to make space for a new feature before you write its test

 Sometimes the current state of our code isn't ready for us to introduce a new spec.
-More directly, a new spec would be more easily introduced if we first made some changes to our code.
+A new spec might be more easily introduced if we first make some changes to our code.
 When you notice this, refactor your code before writing the next failing test.
 This allows you to remain in green for longer, instead of fighting your refactor while in a state of red.

 ### If you support "the blinker", you're probably feature-complete.